Is Keto Safe? [7 Myths About Keto Being Dangerous That Aren’t True]

 And if you add some strength training to your exercise routine, you can combat this.

-There are also suggestions that a strict keto diet can actually preserve muscle mass.
+There are also suggestions that a well-formulated keto diet can actually preserve muscle mass.

 MYTH 6: The Keto Diet Causes Gallstones